 9. Conditioning

-9.1 Condition the sample rolls of tape in the standard conditions of (23 ± 1) °C and (50 ± 5) % RH.
+9.1 Condition the sample rolls of tape in the standard conditions of (23 ± 1) °C and (50 ± 5) % relative humidity.
 Test at these conditions.

 10. Procedure

 10.1.
 Non-reinforced Tapes: 10.1.1 Clamp the specimen in the grips of the testing machine.
 Take care to align the long axis of the specimen with an imaginary line running between points of attachment of the grips and including the centre of the grips.
 Apply no more tension to the specimen during clamping than necessary to remove slack.
 See Figure 1.